scalar-labs/scalardb/docs/design.md

 ## High-level Architecture

-Scalar DB is composed of distributed storage abstraction layer and client-coordinated distributed transaction manager.
-Distributed storage abstraction has storage implementation specific adapters such as Cassandra adapter.
+Scalar DB is composed of universal transaction manager, storage abstraction, and storage adapters.
+Universal transaction manager and storage abstraction are storage-agnostic.
+On the other hand, storage adapters are storage-specific so there is an adapter for each storage implementation.
-Another storage implementation can be added by creating an adapter which follows the abstraction interface.

 <p align="center">
 <img src="https://github.com/scalar-labs/scalardb/raw/master/docs/images/software_stack.png" width="440" />